expfactory/expfactory-python/doc/source/getting-started.rst

 A. Collection of experiment details ...................................
-A psiturk experiment is controlled via a config.txt file, in which you specify details of your experiment.
+A psiturk experiment is controlled via a config.json file, in which you specify details of your experiment.
 Here we will collect those fields:

 .. image:: _static/img/getting-started/1config.png